barth-lab/Dimeric_MultiDomain_Biosensor_Builder/README.md

 Since the amount of adaquate sampling required to generate receptors is significant, across numerous stages of assembly, we provide also the means to parallelize stages on a slurm-based cluster using the slurm scripts in HPC_main.
 These should be adaptable if you are working with a different workload manager on some other HPC.
 These baseline scripts will need updating, as the paths to Rosetta etc. are not currently provided.

+The installation of Rosetta can take up to half a day on a standard desktop PC.
+Beyond that, the setting up of the conda environment etc. should take 10 minutes at most.

 # Running the builder protocol

 A full demo that takes you through the example of building an SCFR-TPoR chimera based on available structural models is provided through the Domain_Assembly_protocol.pdf file.
 This should be detailed enough to follow and apply to your own chimera, with plenty of information on the various flags needed for each stage of the assembly should you want to deviate.

 For running the example discussed in the tutorial, we provide the necessary structural examples and corresponding input scripts in the example/folder.
 Beyond this, all you should need to do is update the paths in the various .sh or .slurm scripts you will be using throughout.

+A simplified integration test is being built now (to be completed ~15/12/2023).

 # Contact